tencentyun/intlcloud-documents/product/游戏服务/游戏多媒体引擎/SDK 文档/H5 SDK/接口文档_intl.md

-This article is a detailed description with the purpose of helping H5 developers debug and access APIs for Tencent Cloud's Game Multimedia Engine (GME).
+This article talks about integration for H5 in details to help H5 developers debug and integrate APIs for Tencent Cloud's Game Multimedia Engine (GME).

 | API | Description |